composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline/index.md

 make test-and-run-pipeline
 ```

-**Notes**
+#### VS Code setup
+For development, the training workflow (and associated unit tests and type checking) can run in watch mode in VS Code.
+See the repo for further [instructions](https://github.com/composable-logs/mnist-digits-demo-pipeline).

+*/insert screenshot/*

+###### Notes
-- After the pipeline has run, results and outputs can be inspected in the `pipeline-outputs`-directory.
+- After the training pipeline has run, results and outputs can be inspected in the `pipeline-outputs`-directory.
 - For further details, please see the [mnist-digits-demo-pipeline](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline) repo.
-- In the above, `make test-and-run-pipeline` is currently slow.
-  Please see [Next steps](../next-steps/) for plans to address this.

-### Notes and possible limitations
-- Compute resources provided for free by Github are limited.
-This could be improved with a more powerful self-hosted runner.
-- The demo pipeline run logs are published as build artifacts to a public repo.
-    - Thus, if any secrets are used in the pipeline, this require special care.
-    - For public Github repos, build artifacts have maximum retention period of 90 days.
-- The Experiment tracker UI is a public website.
-Making the website private requires a premium [Github subscription](https://docs.github.com/en/enterprise-cloud@latest/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site).

-These limitations could be addressed by introducing cloud infrastructure and customization.
-On the other hand, in that case there are also many other options.